View Organizational Chart

 , Diversified Investigative Services Division

-is responsible for investigating, collecting, analyzing and disseminating intelligence information concerning criminal activity, international and domestic terrorism, pawn, street gangs, outlaw motorcycle gangs, warrants, inmate telephone monitoring, registered felons and sexual offenders/predators.
-City County Investigative Bureau
+is responsible for investigating, collecting, analyzing and disseminating intelligence information concerning criminal activity, international and domestic terrorism, pawn, street gangs, outlaw motorcycle gangs, warrants, inmate telephone monitoring, and sexual offenders/predators.
+The Drug Enforcement & Behavioral Services Division consists of the City-County Investigative Bureau (CCIB)

-is a full-time, multi-agency task force comprised of agents from the SCSO, seven of the police departments within Seminole County, Florida Department of Law Enforcement, the U.S Bureau of Alcohol, Tobacco, Firearms and Explosives and the Amtrak/Auto train and is headed by a Captain.
-The Forensic Laboratory Division
+, the Seminole Collaborative Opioid Effort (SCORE) Section, and the Mental Health Section.
+City-County Investigative Bureau is a full-time, multi-agency task force comprised of agents from the SCSO, seven of the police departments within Seminole County, Florida Department of Law Enforcement, the U.S Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Amtrak/Auto Train and is headed by a Captain.

 conducts child protective investigations (SCSO is one of six Florida Sheriffs Offices to contract with the Department of Children and Families to assume this responsibility).
-The Division also houses the Crimes Against Children Unit
+The Juvenile Justice Division

 offers a broad-based spectrum of services to target and address the unique issues that perpetuate juvenile crime.
 This division includes the Juvenile Assessment Center, the Juvenile Detention Center, and the Youth Services Prevention and Enforcement Center.
 The School Safety Division leads the safety and security initiatives for all schools throughout Seminole County, regardless of jurisdiction.
-It also houses all of our school resource deputies.
+It also houses all of our school resource deputies and the School Crossing Guard Program

 Department of Administrative Services

-coordinates employee hiring, records, benefits, recruitment and health and wellness.
+coordinates employee hiring, records, benefits, recruitment, and health and wellness.
 Grant Management evaluates, applies for and maintains all grant accounts within the Sheriff’s Office.
 The Technology Solutions Division provides computer and technology support to members of the Sheriff’s Office, as well as outside agencies.
-The Communications Center handles all incoming calls for service for law enforcement within unincorporated Seminole County and five municipalities within the county.

 Department of Corrections

-The Department of Corrections and Judicial Services is divided into four divisions: Administrative Services/Intake, Security Operations Services, Inmate Healthcare Services, and Probation.
-This department is responsible for detention services and manages the care, custody and control of inmates incarcerated at the county jail which is known as the John E. Polk Correctional Facility (JEPCF).
+The Department of Corrections is divided into three divisions.
+The Administrative Services/Intake, Security Operations Services, and Inmate Healthcare Services.
+This department is responsible for detention services and manages the care, custody, and control of inmates incarcerated at the county jail, which is known as the John E. Polk Correctional Facility (JEPCF).
 The mission of JEPCF is to provide a secure facility that ensures the safety of the public, provides a safe working climate for employees, and offers humane and safe living conditions for inmates.
-Within the JEPCF is the Administrative Services/Intake Division which includes inmate classification, inmate programs and reentry, and intake/release, the Security Operations division which includes security, special management, food services, and laundry, as well as the Inmate Healthcare Services Division which includes all inmate medical and mental health services.
-The Probation Division
+Divisions within the JEPCF include; the Administrative Services/Intake Division, comprised of inmate classification, inmate programs and reentry, and intake/release; the Security Operations Division, responsible for security, special management, food services, and laundry; and Inmate Healthcare Services Division which manages all inmate medical and mental health services.